cressie176/mcp-server/resources/code-standards.md

 ---

 ## 4. Comments
-- Only include comments when explicitly instructed.
-- Use comments only to explain *why* code exists, never to describe *what* it does.
+- Use comments only to explain *why* mysterious code exists, never to describe *what* code does.
 - Delete or update outdated comments.
 - Prefer self-explanatory code over comments.